 - The CV of EscapeSequence :: OctalEscapeSequence is the CV of the OctalEscapeSequence.

+- The CV of OctalEscapeSequence :: OctalDigit [lookahead ∉ DecimalDigit] is the character whose code unit value is the MV of the OctalDigit.

 - The CV of OctalEscapeSequence :: ZeroToThree OctalDigit [lookahead ∉ DecimalDigit] is the character whose code unit value is (8 times the MV of the ZeroToThree) plus the MV of the OctalDigit.

-- The CV of OctalEscapeSequence:: FourToSeven OctalDigit is the character whose code unit value is (8 times the MV of the FourToSeven) plus the MV of the OctalDigit.
+- The CV of OctalEscapeSequence :: FourToSeven OctalDigit is the character whose code unit value is (8 times the MV of the FourToSeven) plus the MV of the OctalDigit.

-- The CV of OctalEscapeSequence:: ZeroToThree OctalDigit OctalDigit is the character whose code unit value is (64 (that is, 82) times the MV of the ZeroToThree) plus (8 times the MV of the first OctalDigit) plus the MV of the second OctalDigit.
+- The CV of OctalEscapeSequence :: ZeroToThree OctalDigit OctalDigit is the character whose code unit value is (64 (that is, 8) times the MV of the ZeroToThree) plus (8 times the MV of the first OctalDigit) plus the MV of the second OctalDigit.

 - The MV of ZeroToThree :: 0 is 0.

 - The MV of ZeroToThree :: 1 is 1.

 - The MV of ZeroToThree :: 2 is 2.

 - The MV of ZeroToThree :: 3 is 3.

 - The MV of FourToSeven :: 4 is 4.

 - The MV of FourToSeven :: 5 is 5.

 - The MV of FourToSeven :: 6 is 6.

 - The MV of FourToSeven :: 7 is 7.